What is a 51% attack and how is it prevented?

 A “51% attack” occurs when a single miner or mining group takes majority control of a Proof of Work-based blockchain and double-spends some of its coins.

-In this lesson, you are going to learn about the specifics of 51% attacks.
+In this article, you are going to learn about the specifics of 51% attacks.

 The GHash.IO incident